 find / | grep string.
 For those who like a GUI interface when finding a string, check out searchmonkey.
 I saw it recommended by several people discussing lightweight application alternatives.
 It's not that small, but doesn't require special libraries either (beyond QT 4 screen library).
 It builds and works on Linux, FreeBSD, Cygwin and Windows.

 I find a decent file downloading program invaluable, especially if you're downloading big files from the Internet on a slow connection and get cut off in the middle.
 A decent downloading tool can not only speed download times, but also start up where it left off if it's interrupted during a download.
 I've used several freeware applications on Windows.
 The alt.comp.freeware site usually has some great recommendations in this area.
 However, I wanted an Open Source download program.
-The one I'd heard about on Linux was prozilla and it compiled fine with no issues on DeLi Linux.
+One I'd heard about for Linux was prozilla and it compiled fine with no issues on DeLi Linux.
 I tried some others after that on DeLi Linux and none of them compiled successfully.
 There is a GUI front end for prozilla written in fltk.
 However, with this plus, you also notice the drawback of this program.
 It hasn't been maintained in a while.
 I needed to make some modifications to the front end to get it to compile with the latest version of fltk.
 I usually prefer more actively supported programs, but as long as it builds and it gets the job done, I always have the source to tinker with if I need to.
-There is another command line option that looks more promising and appears to be more actively maintained.
-It's called aria2.
-As an added plus it's also cross-platform portable.

 The other file downloading program I find invaluable on Windows is httrack.
 This program is useful if you want to download several files from a web site or back-up a web site you're developing from the Internet to your local computer.
 Luckily, this program is cross-platform portable and it compiled fine on my machine with DeLi Linux.
 The Windows version provides a GUI, but the Linux version appears to be command line only.
 I did notice a curses front end someone had created for it though.
 WebHTTrack offers a web based GUI for httrack similar to the Windows GUI.